How high can mammals jump?

 The Role of Jumping in Survival

-In the fascinating world of mammals, jumping serves as a critical survival skill and also has distinct roles beyond survival.
+Jumping serves as a critical survival skill for animals and also has distinct roles beyond survival.
 The ability to leap extraordinary heights provides mammals with an edge in hunting or evading predators.
 For instance, Kangaroos, known to jump as high as 6 feet in one single bound, can reach impressive speeds of over 35 miles per hour, allowing them to escape threats effectively.
 Similarly, Pumas, capable of leaping from 45 feet away with an apex of around 16-18ft, use their astounding jumping for precise hunting.
 Interestingly, the highest recorded jump by any mammal is held by a puma or mountain lion, which leapt 7 meters (23 feet) straight up from a standstill.

 Beyond survival, jumping also plays a significant role in non-survival functions such as communication.
 Springboks, for example, perform a behaviour called 'pronking' or 'stotting', where they leap into the air with an arched back and stiff legs.
 This behaviour, often seen in groups, is believed to be a form of social communication among these animals.
 It could serve as a warning signal to other group members about potential dangers or as a show of strength and fitness to deter predators.
 Thus, the act of jumping in mammals, while primarily a survival tool, also facilitates complex social interactions.